Jonny2650/ValiData/README.md

 #### Project Goals

 - Compare 2 datasets and find the differences
-- Perform valdiations on a dataset
+- Perform validations on a dataset